Tupolev Tu-144: Aircraft on display

 TU-144S, tail number СССР-77108, is on display in the museum of Samara State Aerospace University (53.240367°N 50.364092°E).
 It made its maiden flight on 12 December 1975, and its final flight on 27 August 1987.
 Development works on navigation system were made in this aircraft as well as flight-director approach.

-TU-144S, tail number СССР-77110, is on display at the Museum of Civil Aviation in Ulyanovsk.
+TU-144S, tail number СССР-77110, is on display at the Ulyanovsk Aircraft Museum in Ulyanovsk.
 Maiden flight occurred on 14 February 1977, the final Flight on 1 June 1984.
 This aircraft was the second of the two aircraft used for regular passengers' flights on Moscow – Alma-Ata route.
 In 1977 it flew to Paris to take part in the XXXII Paris Air Show at Le Bourget Airport.
 This was the last appearance of a Tu-144 in West Europe.

 СССР-77110 was the last aircraft produced of the model Tu-144S, powered with Kuznetsov NK-144A engines.

 In the first half of 2008 the cabin was open for visits and between August and September was restored and painted in the original Aeroflot livery.

 The only Tu-144 on display outside the former Soviet Union, tail number СССР-77112, was acquired by the Auto & Technikmuseum Sinsheim in Germany, where it was shipped – not flown – in 2001 and where it now stands, in its original Aeroflot livery, on display next to an Air France Concorde.
 As of 2017, the Technikmuseum Sinsheim remains the only museum in the world where the Tu-144 and Concorde are on display together.